Customizing Android: The Best Clock Widgets for a Personal Home Screen

 Permissions and the small downsides

-The other caveat is ads.
-Several free clock apps lean on banners or full screen ads inside the host app, even though the widget itself stays clean.
-It rarely affects daily use since you only open the app to change a setting, but it can be enough of an annoyance that a paid upgrade feels fair.
+Then there are ads.
+Several free clock apps run banners or full-screen ads inside the host app, even when the widget on your home screen stays clean.
+Since you only open the app to change a setting now and then, it rarely gets in the way day to day.
+It can still be annoying enough that paying a couple of dollars to remove ads feels worth it.

-Clock widget apps we recommend
+Clock widget apps I recommend

 Do clock widgets drain the battery on Android?